FutureProofHomes/Documentation/docs/satellite1-squircle-enclosures.md

 !!! info "Recommend PETG-HF"

-    We recommend PETG-HF with 30% infill for ideal for acoustics.
+    We recommend PETG-HF with 30% infill for ideal acoustics.
 PLA with 15% infill will work as well.

 !!! info "No Supports Required"